How to Knit a Tea Cosy

 B&t tightly

-With wrong side of stocking together oversew the row ends of the two main pieces.
+With the right side of stocking-stitch on the outside, oversew the row ends of the two main pieces (preferably mattress stitch for a neat finish).

-Attach you accessory by threading a long end of yarn through the top centre of the cosy and tie with a bow.
+Attach your accessory by threading a long end of yarn through the top centre of the cosy and tie with a bow on the inside.
+This allows easy removal so that the rest of the cosy may be washed without the more delicate accessory.

 Make it Different!